j-thd/jorgOS/README.md

     - Flashing
     - Cleaning
   - Self-made testing framework
-    - Implemented with preprocessor macros for defining test-cases
+    - Implemented with convenient preprocessor macros for defining test groups and test-cases.
-    - Allows for testing on the host machine or the target
+    - Can run on both host and target device
+      - Call-backs implemented in BSP to monitor test progress over Serial Monitor
   - Macro-based asserts through-out the code to achieve some form of design-by-contract approach.
       - Can later be reconfigured for fault detection and recovery.